maubuz/2W6-Notes/docs/wk13/events.md

-A common example of stoping defaiult behaviour is to stop the `<button>` from submitting without necesseraly stoping the `"click"` event from bubbling.
+A common example of stopping default behavior is to stop the `<button>` from submitting without necessarily stooping the `"click"` event from bubbling.

 <br>